Greedy AutoAugment: Results

 \subsection{Accuracy}

 In this section, we test the accuracy of our proposed method using four different datasets, 1- Tiny ImageNet, 2- CIFAR-10, 3- CIFAR-100, and 4- SVHN.
 The results are shown in Table \ref{tbl1}.
-In this table, the "Original" column stands for the images without any augmentation methods.
-The "Aug" column stands for the manual augmentation.
-For manual augmentation, the exact augmentation techniques which are released with AutoAugment code are used.
+In this table, the "Manual" section stands for the images with common augmentation methods.
 These techniques include zero padding, cropping, random-flip, and cutout.
-To prevent probable bugs, the same source code is used for manual augmentation \cite{autoaugment}.
+To prevent probable errors, the same source code released in AutoAugment for augmentation techniques is also used for manual augmentation \citep{autoaugment}.
 This helps to provide a fair environment for all methods.
 The only extra pre-processing step that we used is for resizing Tiny Imagenet from $64 \times 64$ to $32 \times 32$.
 This helped us to use the same infrastructure for all datasets without having adverse effects on the experiments.
 The values in the table are the average results from five trials.

-The column "AutoAug" stands for the AutoAugment method.
+The section "AutoAugment" stands for the AutoAugment method.
 For CIFAR-10, CIFAR-100, and SVHN, we use the same policies that are found from AutoAugment method.
 For Tiny ImageNet, we use the policies that are found for ImageNet dataset.
 Because Tiny ImageNet is a subset of ImageNet, it can test the generalization of the AutoAugment method.
-The column "GAutoAug" stands for Greedy AutoAugment, which is the proposed method.
-In our method, we suggest a specific searching process for each scenario to find the best possible policies.
-This is possible because (as we will see in the next section) our search method is computationally much more efficient than AutoAugment method.
-We also need an increase in the size of the training data.
-In all of our experiments, we doubled the size of the original training data with the proposed method.
+The section "GAutoAugment" stands for Greedy AutoAugment, which is the proposed method.
+In our method, we suggest a specific searching process for each scenario to find the best policies.
+This is possible because (as we will see in the next section), our search method is computationally much more efficient than AutoAugment method.